 1944, United Kingdom

-Foley’s sensitivity to her porcelain, her expert glazing, combined with a vast acknowledgement and of this material’s history results in very fresh and modern works.
+Having worked with porcelain for over 5 decades, it is Foley’s dedication that gives her such sensitivity towards her medium.
+This commitment combined with her expert glazing and acknowledgment of this material’s vast history, results in very fresh and modern works that equally pay homage to what has gone before.
 Flower forms, poppy heads, bracts and petals translate into foliate rims and sinuous necks, carved and pleated or swept into a spiral.
 A contemporary marriage of craft, history and nature.

 In her own words:

 “As a professional potter I have been producing thrown porcelains for over fifty years and so logic would dictate that I have ‘seen it all, done it all’ by now, but on the contrary I still continue to be challenged and interested.
 The technical frustrations and the uncertainty of results all seem worthwhile when one opens a successful kiln firing.
 The heart leaps!

 I have never been afraid to push my materials to the limit, to accept failures and to follow trails, but I am always excited when basic techniques and familiar methods result in something new.
 My primary interest is in ‘form’ and in finding solutions for what I call ‘damp engineering’.
 The comparatively non-plastic nature of porcelain dictates my having to join sections together, but a form must ‘flow’ and construction methods should not be obvious.

 Over the years I have fired every sort of kiln and dallied with glazes, spending untold hours testing and rejecting, but since I now work in a small space I find simple black and white glazes and slips are less distracting and best enhance my forms.